 March 2, 2017

 When things go wrong with your Edmonton plumbing system, it is easy to panic – especially if a leak is involved.
 Any kind of leak, whether it originates from a pipe or a fixture, can cause extensive water damage.
 Often the water from a leak can create more damage than the initial problem.
 Understanding a few plumbing basics can help curb the cost (and headache) of additional repair work.
-At the very minimum, a homeowner should know the following information:

 The toilet shut-off valve is located underneath the tank and against the wall.
 There will be flexible metal tubing connected to a handle.
 To turn off the water, turn the handle clockwise.